 On average, people are leaving 20% of value from the cloud on the table because they’re not keeping on top of their usage and spend consumption.

-Check out this FinOps guide for ideas on how to capture that value.
+Check out our Strategic Ways to Cut Cloud Spend guide for ideas on how to capture that value.

 And read part 2 of FinOps FAQs for more honest answers to burning questions.